finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var fromTransactionDate = fromTransactionDate_example;  // DateTimeOrCutLabel | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified. (optional) var toTransactionDate = toTransactionDate_example;  // DateTimeOrCutLabel | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
-There is no upper bound if this is not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at datetime at which to retrieve transactions.
+There is no upper bound if this is not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = filter_example;  // string | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto              transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or              'Transaction/strategy/quantsignal'. (optional)